 You, as jurors, are the judges of the facts.
-But in determining what actually happened in this case -- that is, in reaching your decision as to the facts -- it is your sworn duty to follow the law I am now in the process of defining for you.
+But in determining what happened in this case -- that is, in reaching your decision as to the facts -- it is your sworn duty to follow the law I am now defining for you.

-And you must follow all of my instructions as a whole.
+You must follow all of my instructions as a whole.
 You have no right to disregard or give special attention to any one instruction, or to question the wisdom or correctness of any rule I may state to you.
 That is, you must not substitute or follow your own notion or opinion as to what the law is or ought to be.
 It is your duty to apply the law as I give it to you, regardless of the consequences.

-By the same token it is also your duty to base your verdict solely upon the testimony and evidence in the case, without prejudice or sympathy.
+It is also your duty to base your verdict solely upon the testimony and evidence in the case, without prejudice or sympathy.
 That was the promise you made and the oath you took before being accepted by the parties as jurors in this case, and they have the right to expect nothing less.

 You, as jurors, are the judges of the facts.
-But in determining what actually happened in this case -- that is, in reaching your decision as to the facts -- it is your sworn duty to follow the law I am now in the process of defining for you.
+But in determining what happened in this case -- that is, in reaching your decision as to the facts -- it is your sworn duty to follow the law I am now defining for you.
 Unless otherwise stated, you should consider each instruction to apply separately and individually to each defendant on trial.

-And you must follow all of my instructions as a whole.
+You must follow all of my instructions as a whole.
 You have no right to disregard or give special attention to any one instruction, or to question the wisdom or correctness of any rule I may state to you.
 That is, you must not substitute or follow your own notion or opinion as to what the law is or ought to be.
 It is your duty to apply the law as I give it to you, regardless of the consequences.

-By the same token it is also your duty to base your verdict solely upon the testimony and evidence in the case, without prejudice or sympathy.
+It is also your duty to base your verdict solely upon the testimony and evidence in the case, without prejudice or sympathy.
 That was the promise you made and the oath you took before being accepted by the parties as jurors in this case, and they have the right to expect nothing less.

-The indictment or formal charge against a defendant is not evidence of guilt.
-Indeed, the defendant is presumed by the law to be innocent.
-The law does not require a defendant to prove his innocence or produce any evidence at all, and no inference whatever may be drawn from the election of a defendant not to testify.
-The government has the burden of proving him guilty beyond a reasonable doubt, and if it fails to do so you must acquit him.
+The indictment or formal charge against a defendant is not evidence.
+The defendant is presumed to be innocent and does not have to present any evidence to prove innocence.
+The government has the burden of proving every element of the charge beyond a reasonable doubt.
+If it fails to do so, you must return a not guilty verdict.

-Thus, while the government's burden of proof is a strict or heavy burden, it is not necessary that the defendant's guilt be proved beyond all possible doubt.
+While the government's burden of proof is a strict or heavy burden, it is not necessary that the defendant's guilt be proved beyond all possible doubt.
 It is only required that the government's proof exclude any "reasonable doubt" concerning the defendant's guilt.

 A reasonable doubt is a doubt based upon reason and common sense, and may arise from a careful and impartial consideration of all the evidence, or from lack of evidence.

-Proof beyond a reasonable doubt is proof that leaves you firmly convinced that the defendant is guilty.
+Proof beyond a reasonable doubt is proof that leaves you firmly convinced that the defendant is quilty.